bryanwb/kh/README.md

 I have written scripts, it can be very hard for me to find them again later and even recall how they work.
 I need an organizing structure for these tasks.
 For our first example, let's write a bunch of scripts for git.
-Our top-level program, let's call it `h` has a subcommand `git` off of which all git-related scripts hang.
+Our top-level program, let's call it `kh` has a subcommand `git` off of which all git-related scripts hang.

 ```
-h git gerrit-hook  # download the gerrit pre-commit hook into the current project
+kh git gerrit-hook  # download the gerrit pre-commit hook into the current project
-h git add-ignores  # add commonly ignored file globs to .gitignore
+kh git add-ignores  # add commonly ignored file globs to .gitignore
 ```

 GPG is another program that I cannot use w/out looking up a cheatsheet despite using for several years.
 Here are a few examples of how I might script GPG with `h`.

 ```
-h gpg decrypt foo.asc  # decrypted contents of foo.asc are output to foo.asc.plain
+kh gpg decrypt foo.asc  # decrypted contents of foo.asc are output to foo.asc.plain
-h gpg encrypt foo.plain # encrypt contents writtent to foo.plain.gpg w/out overwriting original!
+kh gpg encrypt foo.plain # encrypt contents writtent to foo.plain.gpg w/out overwriting original!
 ```

 Note that the above scripts might be better accomplished through scripting vim,